mauriciofloresjr/Rentall-App/README.md

 # TODO Add Stuff Here

 To be filled with more information once we realize what we want this document to represent.

+# Testing

+This section was added via VSCode and I am attempting to create a pull request within VSCode to the main branch.